AdaptiveConsulting/ReactiveTraderCloud/docs/docker-setup.md

 ## Running on Docker

+The following instructions have been tested on Windows

 Install Docker from their [toolbox download page](https://www.docker.com/docker-toolbox) for your OS

-Launch `Docker Quickstart Terminal` - this will start a default virtual machine on which your containers will run.
-On Windows you'll see something like
+On Windows, launch `Docker Quickstart Terminal` - this will start a default virtual machine on which your containers will run.
+You'll see something like

 ```bash
                         ##         .